freedomofpress/encryption-works/encryption_works.md

 It's important to remember that your Internet connection may not be secure just because it's anonymous.
 EFF has made a great [visualization of how Tor and HTTPS can work together to protect your privacy](https://www.eff.org/pages/tor-and-https).

 There's been some discussion of global adversaries — governments or other actors who can monitor the Internet on a huge scale — de-anonymizing Tor traffic by large-scale surveillance.
-From [documentation](https://tails.boum.org/doc/about/warning/index.en.html#index7h1) for Tails:
+From the [documentation](https://tails.boum.org/doc/about/warning/index.en.html#index7h1) for Tails:

 > A global passive adversary would be a person or an entity able to monitor at the same time the traffic between all the computers in a network.
 By studying, for example, the timing and volume patterns of the different communications across the network, it would be statistically possible to identify Tor circuits and thus matching Tor users and destination servers.